mihaicristiantanase/alive/README.md

 # alive
 ### _Mihai Cristian Tănase_

-This is a project draw using Common Lisp with Cairo (https://www.cairographics.org/download/).
+This is a project for drawing in Common Lisp with Cairo (https://www.cairographics.org/download/).

 ## License